Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-Particle number restoration is another important application of symmetry restoration in nuclear structure as pairing correlations are known to be rather weak in atomic nuclei and therefore the use of an intrinsic mean field wave function (BCS or HFB wave function) is not easy to justify.
-Fluctuations on the order parameter associated with pairing correlations (for instance, the fluctuation on particle number $\langle \Delta N^{2}\rangle$) as well as the corresponding gauge angle associated to particle number restoration are important ingredients for a proper description of pairing correlations in the weak regime of nuclear physics.
-As a consequence, a proliferation of particle number projected calculations is recently noted in the literature.
-Most of the applications use intrinsic states obtained from a HFB calculation, supplemented with the Lipkin Nogami procedure (see Sec.~\ref{sec:LN}).
-The Lipkin Nogami method was proven to be equivalent to a restricted variation after projection where the particle number fluctuation $\langle\Delta N^{2}\rangle$ is used as the variational parameter and an approximate first order formula for the projected energy (in the spirit of the Kamlah expansion, see Sect \ref{sec:Kamlah} ) is used instead of the exact result \cite{(Rod05a)}.
-Therefore, the Lipkin-Nogami is expected to capture most of the impact of the variation after projection on the intrinsic wave function, provided the approximate projected energy faithfully represents the exact one \cite{(Val97a)}.
-There are many examples of full variation after projection particle number projection calculations with the Gogny force, mostly in the framework of a particle number projected generator coordinate method with restoration of additional symmetries.
-There are also early examples aimed to study high spin intrinsic states \cite{Ang01b} or to study the impact of particle number projection on the ground state correlation energy \cite{Ang02}.
-The effect of particle number projection on the moment of inertia of rotational bands was shown in \cite{Ang01b} to be quite large.
-The increase of pairing correlations due to the variation after particle number projection substantially decreases the moment of inertia, increasing thereby the excitation energy of rotational $2^{+}$ states.
+Particle-number restoration is another important application of symmetry restoration in nuclear structure as pairing correlations are known to be rather weak in atomic nuclei and therefore the use of an intrinsic mean field wave function (BCS or HFB wave function) is not easy to justify.
+Fluctuations of the order parameter associated with pairing correlations (for instance, the fluctuation of the particle number $\langle \Delta N^{2}\rangle$) as well as the corresponding gauge angle associated with particle-number restoration are important ingredients for a proper description of pairing correlations in the weak-pairing regime of nuclear physics.
+Most of the applications use intrinsic states obtained from a HFB calculation, supplemented with the Lipkin-Nogami procedure (see {\Sec}~\ref{sec:LN}) generalized for density dependent forces \cite{(Val97a)}.
+There are many examples of full variation after particle-number projection calculations with the Gogny force, mostly in the framework of a particle-number projected generator coordinate method with restoration of additional symmetries.
+There are also early examples \cite{Ang01b} aimed to understand the effect of particle-number projection on the moment of inertia of rotational bands or in the ground state correlation energy \cite{Ang02}.
+Particle-number projection in the variation after projection scheme increases pairing correlations and, as a consequence, decreases the moment of inertia, increasing thereby the excitation energy of rotational $2^{+}$ states.